dianapatrong/DE101_SQL/Lab2_SQL_DDL_DML/README.md

 variables file, please leverage it to start your container.

+> NOTE:
-> NOTE: Please save all of your queries within a answers.sql file
+> 1. Please save all of your queries within a answers.sql file that you will include as part of your solution
+> 2. Since we haven't seen JOINS you will need to use SUBQUERIES for this lab

-1. Create a `music` database
+#### 1. Create a `music` database

-2. Write the DDL commands to create the tables within the `movie` database using the following schema:
+#### 2. Write the DDL commands to create the tables within the `movie` database using the following schema:

 ![Music Database Diagram](documentation_images/music_database.png)